godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

         angle_from += rotation_angle
         angle_to += rotation_angle

-        # We only wrap angles if each of them is bigger than 360.
+        # We only wrap angles when both of them are bigger than 360.
         if angle_from > 360 and angle_to > 360:
             angle_from = wrap(angle_from, 0, 360)
             angle_to = wrap(angle_to, 0, 360)